Markov-Andrey/Sweet-Castle/README.md

 # Sweet Castle
 ## Welcome to the fairytale kingdom

-*Created with love from the sweet tooth and for the sweet tooth.*
+:candy: *Created with love from the sweet tooth and for the sweet tooth.* :candy:

 Final project at My IT School.